MoonPoet/xaprb-src/content/blog/2006/how-to-create-input-masks-in-html.md

 By the way, this library depends on the [Prototype library](http://prototype.conio.net/), so you will also need to reference that in your page.
 If you don't, you won't get an error, but nothing will happen.

 The setup function iterates over the elements and connects a callback to the `onkeypress` event.
 The callback is created by another function.
 To decide which mask to apply, it does a regular expression match against the element's `className`.
-If the element's `class` is "input\_mask mask\_**date_us**", the regular expression captures "date_us," and looks up the `date_us` mask.
+If the element's `class` is `input_mask mask_date_us`, the regular expression captures `date_us`, and looks up the `date_us` mask.
 Here's how that is defined:

 ```
 date_us: {